ballerina-platform/ballerina-dev-website/community.md

 Hit a bump on the road?
 Report an issue in the relevant repo out of the GitHub repos listed below.
 We want to fix all bugs!

-   - Compiler, runtime, standard library, or tooling: <a href="https://github.com/ballerina-platform/ballerina-lang/issues">ballerina-lang</a> repo.
+   - Compiler, runtime, standard library, or tooling: <a href="https://github.com/ballerina-platform/ballerina-lang/issues">ballerina-lang</a> repo
-   - Language specification: <a href="https://github.com/ballerina-platform/ballerina-spec/issues">ballerina-spec</a> repo.
+   - Language specification: <a href="https://github.com/ballerina-platform/ballerina-spec/issues">ballerina-spec</a> repo
-   - Website: <a href="https://github.com/ballerina-platform/ballerina-dev-website/issues">ballerina-dev-website</a> repo.
+   - Website: <a href="https://github.com/ballerina-platform/ballerina-dev-website/issues">ballerina-dev-website</a> repo
    - Security flaw: send an email to security@ballerina.io.
-For details, see the <a href="https://ballerina.io/security/">security policy</a>.
+For details, see the <a href="https://ballerina.io/security/">security policy</a>

 ## Help us grow